You are currently browsing the tag archive for the ‘ergodic theory’ tag.

 behaves quadratically in

-, and existence of a constraint
+, and one can compute the existence of a constraint

 ,